TanStack/form/docs/framework/angular/guides/basic-concepts.md

 }
 ```

-## Validation with Schema Libraries
+## Validation with Standard Schema Libraries

 In addition to hand-rolled validation options, we also support the [Standard Schema](https://github.com/standard-schema/standard-schema) specification.